rrra/www/content/post/2022/inspiration-for-your-new-years-restoration-project.md

 removing replacing old or failing capacitors.

-Then a series of upgrades were installed and modifications were performed to modernize the amplifier so that it would become * new primary amplifier in my station, capable of running 1KW+ for extended periods of time on most bands, with all the modern upgrades that would extend its life for another 20+ years and allow it to be keyed by modern rigs.* [^1]
+Then a series of upgrades were installed and modifications were performed to modernize the amplifier so that it would become the *new primary amplifier in [KN3B's] station, capable of running 1KW+ for extended periods of time on most bands, with all the modern upgrades that would extend its life for another 20+ years and allow it to be keyed by modern rigs.* [^1]